doctrine-extensions/DoctrineExtensions/doc/blameable.md

 If you map the blame onto a association field, this extension will try to assign the user object to it.

-Note that you need to set the user on the BlameableAdapter which needs to be set on the BlameableListener (unless you use the Symfony2 extension which does all automatically to assign the current security context user).
+Note that you need to set the user on the BlameableListener (unless you use the Symfony2 extension which does automatically assign the current security context user).

 Features: